Thibault Damour, Physicist

 The work of Thibault Damour work focuses mainly on the physics of black holes, the movement of two black holes or two neutron stars, binary pulsars, gravitational waves, strings and black holes, and string theory cosmology.

-His current research areas are on the development of an “Effective One Body Method” to calculate orbital movement and gravitational radiation of coalescing black hole binary systems.
+His current research areas are on the development of an “Effective One Body Method” to calculate orbital motion and gravitational radiation of coalescing black hole binary systems.
 This analytical approach is important in helping interferometric gravitational wave detectors LIGO/Virgo analyze and process data.

 Thibault Damour is also currently studying hidden symmetries in the chaotic dynamics near a big crunch, which seem to involve hyperbolic Kac-Moody algebras, in particular the “exceptional” E10 algebra.